Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 Selectors/handlers are what we provide to our customer to connect our communication ui library with our declarative client(Calling and chat).

-There are several principles for writing selectors/handlers we exporting from our library, either for perf or styles:
+There are several principles for writing selectors/handlers we exporting from our library, either for perf or code styles:

 ## Selectors package is tailored for what we have in our component package